-Out of state rotations are limited to those required by either the ACGME or the respective board and that cannot be obtained in the state.
+Out of state / country rotations that are approved by the programs and sponsoring institution as being beneficial to the trainee may be permitted provided appropriate funding, malpractice, health and liability insurance and legal documents are completed prior to any such rotation.
 For trainees to do out of state rotations there must be a document in place that outlines conditions of the rotations such as who covers salaries, malpractice, general liability and other necessary items.
-For various reasons it is preferred we use the standard (approved) affiliation agreement for LSUHSC New Orleans.
+Usual LSU affiliated hospital salary lines may not be used for such purposes without express permission from the hospital and GME Office.
+It is preferred we use the standard (approved) affiliation agreement for LSUHSC New Orleans.
 In those cases where the institution allowing our resident to rotate insists on using their own contract (affiliation agreement) we will attempt to accommodate that wish but will require additional time for legal review and negotiation between institutions because there are often provisions to which we cannot agree.
-A common example of conditions we can't agree to is many agreements state we will be bound by the laws of another state.
-Other common items we can't agree to include malpractice requirements that exceed our state cap.
+A common example of conditions the University cannot agree to is to be bound by the laws of another state.
+Another common item the University cannot agree to is malpractice requirements that exceed the Louisiana state cap.

-In order to assure timely processing of these agreements we have adopted the following policies:
+In order to assure timely processing of these agreements the following policies must be adhered to:

-- 1. All out of state rotations should begin with the departmental Business Manager in coordination with the program opening a dialog with the LSU School of Medicine Contracts Office.
+- 1.All out of state rotations should begin with the departmental Business Manager in coordination with the program opening a dialog with the LSU School of Medicine Contracts Office.
 They will initiate a discussion with the host institution regarding the agreement to be used.
-If it is the LSU Affiliation Agreement it will be routed as usual.
-If it is the host institutions agreement it should be completed by the program and forwarded to Contracts for review and referral to HSC Counsel as needed.
+If it is the LSU Affiliation Agreement, it will be routed as usual.
+If it is the host institution's agreement, it should be completed by the program and forwarded to Contracts for review and referral to HSC Counsel as needed.
 These discussions with the Contracts Office and the host institution must begin at least 3 months before the rotation begins. - 2.
 After all parties agree on the final language it will be routed for signatures.
-Please remember contracts (including affiliation agreements) must be signed by appropriate institutional officials and not simply by the program or GME Office. - 3.
-During this time there should also be discussions between the program and Mr. Ronald Gardner's Office to assure that all issues regarding malpractice coverage are resolved.
-It may be that additional malpractice insurance in excess of our state cap will need to be purchased.
+Please remember contracts (including affiliation agreements) must be signed by appropriate institutional officials and not simply by the program or GME Office. - 3.During this time there should also be discussions between the program and the Vice Chancellor for Community and Security Affairs Office to assure that all issues regarding malpractice coverage are resolved.
+It may be that additional malpractice insurance in excess of our state cap will need to be purchased. - 4.
+Any out of country rotations must additionally be approved by the International Travel Committee

 These steps will often take months as the host institution and our institution must negotiate any changes in the agreements.
-It is probably best to not formally establish a firm date for the rotation until these agreements are executed.
+It is best to not formally establish a firm date for the rotation until these agreements are executed.